MAGalarza/MAGalarza/README.md

 Training: Personal Development - 33 hours

 Courses:
-Learning to learn: techniques for your self-development (from 01/30/2024 to 01/30/2024) 8 hours
+Learning to learn: techniques for your self-development. - 8 hours.
-LinkedIn: How to make your profile work for you (from 02/16/2024 to 02/27/2024) 6 hours
+LinkedIn: How to make your profile work for you. - 6 hours.
-Focus: Focusing brings more results for everyday life (from 01/29/2024 to 01/30/2024) 8 hours
+Focus: Focusing brings more results for everyday life. - 8 hours.
-Habits: Be productive to meet your personal goals (from 01/17/2024 to 01/25/2024) 8 hours
+Habits: Be productive to meet your personal goals. - 8 hours

 Supplementary content:
-Artigo: 4 essential points that Gui Silveira teaches us to learn how to learn - 30min
+Artigo: 4 essential points that Gui Silveira teaches us to learn how to learn. - 30min.
-Artigo: The importance of LinkedIn for your professional career - 30min
+Artigo: The importance of LinkedIn for your professional career. - 30min.
-Artigo: Planning my studies | Alura Online Courses - 30min
+Artigo: Planning my studies | Alura Online Courses. - 30min.
-Artigo: 5 ways to help you create better habits | Alura Online Courses - 30min
+Artigo: 5 ways to help you create better habits | Alura Online Courses - 30min.
-Artigo: Pomodoro Technique: manage your time simply | Alura Online Courses - 30min
+Artigo: Pomodoro Technique: manage your time simply | Alura Online Courses - 30min.
-Artigo: 5 steps for more assertive communication | Alura Online Courses - 30min
+Artigo: 5 steps for more assertive communication | Alura Online Courses - 30min.

 Training: My career - 26 hours

 Courses:

-Career development: market demand (from 04/05/2024 to 04/14/2024) 6 hours Career development: how to get to the desired position (from 04/14/2024 to 04/15/2024) 6 hours Professional purpose: be the protagonist of your career (from 03/21/2024 to 04/05/2024) 6 hours Career Transition: A Guide to the Technology Field (04/16/2024 to 04/17/2024) 6hrs Supplementary content:
+Career development: market demand - 6 hours.
+Career development: how to get to the desired position - 6 hours.
+Professional purpose: be the protagonist of your career - 6 hours.
+Career Transition: A Guide to the Technology Field - 6hrs.

+Supplementary content:
 Artigo: Generalists vs Specialists - 30min
 Artigo: 5 doubts for those who want to start a programming career - 30min